Talamello

 Talamello (Talamèl) is a comune (municipality) in the Province of Rimini in the Italian region Emilia-Romagna, located about 130 km southeast of Bologna and about 30 km south of Rimini.

 Geography

 Talamello borders the following municipalities: Maiolo, Mercato Saraceno, Novafeltria, Sogliano al Rubicone.

 History

+Between 1921 and 1960, Talamello was served by the Rimini–Novafeltria railway.
+Following its closure, much of the railway was incorporated into the SP258 provincial road.
+The railway station is still extant in Talamello.

-After the referendum of 17 and 18 December 2006, Talamello was detached from the Province of Pesaro and Urbino (Marche) to join Emilia-Romagna and the Province of Rimini on 15 August 2009.
+After the referendum of 17 and 18 December 2006, Talamello was detached from the province of Pesaro and Urbino (Marche) to join Emilia-Romagna and the province of Rimini on 15 August 2009.